 Embark on an incredible day trip to Imlil and Atlas Mountains.
 Discover stunning landscapes, meet friendly locals, and savor authentic Moroccan cuisine.
-Experience the breathtaking landscapes of Imlil, Immerse yourself in nature and enjoy outstanding scenery through our EXCURSION TO IMLIL FROM MARRAKECH.
+Experience the breathtaking landscapes of Imlil, immerse yourself in nature and enjoy outstanding scenery through our EXCURSION TO IMLIL FROM MARRAKECH.

 Imlil village attracts huge number of many beginners and professional climbers from all over the world.

-DAY TRIP TO IMLIL AND ATLAS MOUNTAINS-ITINERARY
+DAY TRIP TO IMLIL AND ATLAS MOUNTAINS-ITINERARY €120/2 Pax

 Embark on an unforgettable day trip to Imlil and Atlas Mountains that takes you through some of the most scenic landscapes in Morocco.
 Departing early at 9:00 AM, you’ll head south, passing through the High Atlas Mountains and the picturesque city of Tahanaout.
 This small village, with its earth-colored houses clinging to the steep valleys, offers a glimpse into traditional Moroccan life.
 On Tuesdays, the streets are filled with locals as Tahanaout hosts a lively and colorful market, where women walk unveiled, showcasing the unique culture of the region.